metabrainz/picard-docs/source/workflows/workflow_no_info.rst

 **1. Load the files**

-   Drag the batch of files to process from the browser to the "Unclustered Files" secion in the left-hand pane.
+   Drag the batch of files to process from the browser to the "Unclustered Files" section in the left-hand pane.

 **2. Scan the files**